Bursztynek98/bk98_ac_plate/readme.md

 },
 -- CallBack
 function(isCanBySet)
   -- If this function return false new entity is Delete from map end
 )
 ```
-You handle this event with database script to test is player own this Plate String.
+You handle this event with a database script to test if the player owns this Plate String.

-TimeOut: `TestPlateTimeOut` (3 min) script test all vehicle on server is have correct plate if not vehicle is Delete
+Timeout: `TestPlateTimeOut` (3 min) script test: all vehicles on the server have the correct plate if not, the vehicle is deleted.

 # Exports